DevOps Best Practices and KPIs

 Best Practices

-- Feature flags and rollbacks — control visibility of new features and revert quickly if needed.
+- Feature flags and rollbacks — utilize feature flags to control visibility of new features and have rollback mechanisms in case of issues.

-- Security and compliance checks automated and integrated into the pipeline.
+- Security and compliance — ensure that security and compliance checks are automated and integrated into the deployment pipeline.

-- Communications — clear channels to inform stakeholders about deployments and changes.
+- Communications — establish communication channels to inform stakeholders about deployments and changes.

-- Release frequency and cadence aligned to organizational needs and goals.
+- Release frequency and cadence — determine the appropriate release frequency and cadence based on organizational needs and goals.

-- Data management — handle migrations and updates as part of deployment, preserving data integrity.
+- Data management — manage data migrations and updates as part of the deployment process, ensuring data integrity.